-Lance A. Parker, a certified public accountant, has served as Vice President, Chief Accounting Officer and Assistant Treasurer since March 2020.
+Lance A. Parker, a certified public accountant, has served as Vice President, Chief Accounting Officer and Assistant Treasurer since March 2020 and also held the position of Vice President and Corporate Controller from June 2019 to February 2020.
+Mr. Parker also currently serves as a Vice President and Assistant Treasurer of MSC Income.
 Previously, Mr. Parker served as Vice President and Corporate Controller since June 2019.
 Prior to joining Main Street, Mr. Parker worked at Group 1 Automotive, Inc. (NYSE: GPI), an automotive retailer, as the Vice President and Corporate Controller from November 2006 to May 2019, and also held the position of Director of Corporate Compliance from August 2004 to November 2006.
 From 1993 to 2003, Mr. Parker served as an auditor, with increasing degrees of responsibility, for both Arthur Andersen LLP and KPMG LLP before leaving his career in public accounting to pursue a position as the Controller for a private advertising and printing company.
+Mr. Parker currently serves as the Chairman of the Board of Every Village, a faith-based non-profit organization that builds clean water and communication systems in South Sudan.

-Shannon D. Martin has served as Vice President-Valuations since March 2020.
+Shannon D. Martin has served as Vice President - Valuations since March 2020.
 Previously, Mr. Martin served as Vice President, Chief Accounting Officer and Assistant Treasurer since 2012.
 From 2006 to 2012, Mr. Martin worked as an independent consultant and performed financial advisory services for several clients, including functioning as acting Chief Accounting Officer from 2008 to 2011 for EquaTerra, Inc. From 1999 to 2006, Mr. Martin was a director of accounting integration and audit with Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services to the power, natural gas and telecommunications industries, where he focused on the development of integrated accounting, business and information system processes and the company's acquisition and integration strategies.
 From 1992 to 1999, Mr. Martin, a certified public accountant, worked at Arthur Andersen as a manager in the Commercial Services group.

 Katherine S. Silva, a certified public accountant, has served as Vice President since 2015, with responsibility for managing Small Business Administration matters and several administrative functions, and Assistant Treasurer since 2010, with responsibility for managing day-to-day treasury activities.
+Ms. Silva also serves as Vice President and Assistant Treasurer of MSC Income.
 She also serves as special assistant to Mr. Foster.
 Ms. Silva has worked at Main Street since 2005 and holds a Bachelor of Arts in Journalism from the University of Georgia.